annotation/stam-tools/docs/fromxml.md

 * `Preserve` - Whitespace is kept exactly as it is in the XML.
 * `Inherit` - Use the same setting as the parent node (this is the default)
-* `Collapse` - All whitespace is converted to a space, and consecutive whitespace is squashed.
+* `Collapse` - All whitespace is converted to a single space, and consecutive whitespace is squashed.

 ```toml